 Possessing an effervescent personality and embodying the beauty, grace, class and charm of old Hollywood, it’s no wonder Cheryl Ladd remains one of Tinseltown’s favorite actresses.
 Since her big break as one of the beloved “Charlie’s Angels,” Ladd’s career has traversed television, film, and Broadway, and the beautiful actor-singer-author is still very much a triple-threat!

-This summer, audiences will see Ladd guest starring opposite series star Liev Schreiber on the third season of Showtime’s hit “Ray Donovan.”
+In the Summer of 2016, audiences will be able to see Ladd guest starring opposite series star Liev Schreiber on the third season of Showtime’s hit “Ray Donovan.”
 Ladd will be playing ‘Tina Harvey,’ a longtime game show hostess.
 She is currently shooting FX’s “American Crime Story: The People V. O.J.
 Simpson”.
-She will portray Linell Shapiro, the wife of Simpson’s defense attorney Robert Shapiro (portrayed by John Travolta).
+She portrayed Linell Shapiro, the wife of Simpson’s defense attorney Robert Shapiro (portrayed by John Travolta).

 Ladd recently guest starred as the love interest to Martin Sheen in Charlie Sheen’s FXX comedy “Anger Management.”
-Last year saw the release of the faith-based film THE PERFECT WAVE (trailer here), starring Ladd in a lead role.
+Last year saw the release of the faith-based film “The Perfect Wave”, starring Ladd in a lead role.
 Her other recent credits include Ladd singing and dancing as ‘Mrs. Claus’ in the Disney musical THE SEARCH FOR SANTA PAWS: SANTA PUPS 2 as well as starring as an unhinged love interest to medical examiner ‘Ducky’ (David McCallum) on television’s highest-rated drama, CBS’ “NCIS.”
 She also appeared on “Chuck,” Hallmark’s “Love’s Resounding Courage,” and “CSI: Miami.”